 - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
 Describe the source of funding for all project personnel where CPRIT funds are not requested. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
-CPRIT funds may be used to send up to 2 people to the conference.

-- Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
+CPRIT funds may be used to send up to 2 people to the conference. - Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application.
 Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
-Cost sharing of equipment purchases is strongly encouraged. - Other Expenses - Indirect/Shared Costs: It is CPRIT's policy not to allow recovery of indirect or shared costs for prevention programs.
+Cost sharing of equipment purchases is strongly encouraged. - Indirect Expenses: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.